rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

   - Initial membership should try to represent people who have been participating regularly and productively in the respective area.
 - Neither group has _"formal decision making power"_.
 Where "formal decision making power" is defined as being able to accept RFCs on `rust-lang/rfcs`.
 Similarly, neither group has representation on the Core team.
   - Groups are of course able to create RFCs as well as advocate their concerns and desired changes to the Rust teams and community.
-- Both groups are entitled to have an space in any or all of Rust's officially managed discussion forums.
+- Both groups are entitled to spaces in any or all of Rust's officially managed discussion forums.
   - As the time of this writing this includes [Zulip] and [Discord].
-  - Groups also free to create their spaces on platforms where the Rust project does not have a official presence.
+  - Groups are also free to create spaces on platforms where the Rust project does not have a official presence.
 Moderation for these spaces should still follow Rust's [Code of Conduct].

 [zulip]: https://rust-lang.zulipchat.com
 [discord]: https://discord.gg/rust-lang